 We asked the digital tech community how satisfied they were with the cost of living in their local area.
 The answers were revealing: Those employed in the three clusters that pay the highest salaries are less satisfied than the average.

-In short, those with digital tech skills might be starting to find themselves better off in locations they had not previously considered.
-Salaries may stretch much further in Newcastle or Nottingham than in London, Oxford or Brighton.
+Those with digital tech skills might be starting to find themselves better off in locations they had not previously considered.
+Salaries may stretch much further in Newcastle, Sunderland or Nottingham than in London, Oxford or Cambridge.

 |Cardiff & Swansea||4.3|